-So is there really a link between intermittent fasting and hair growth?
+So is there really a link between this restrictive eating practice and hair growth or does intermittent fasting cause hair loss?
 Take a look at what intermittent fasting does and how it can impact your hair health.

-Intermittent fasting is a relatively new trend that involves restricting your diet for certain periods of time.
+Intermittent fasting is a relatively new trend that involves restricting your diet for certain periods of time then having a set amount of time (or eating window) where you can freely eat.
 Some of the most popular intermittent fasting plans are:

-Intermittent fasting is said to aid sustainable weight loss, retain muscle mass while losing weight, and even prevent conditions like type 2 diabetes and heart problems.
+The health benefits of intermittent fasting are said to include sustainable weight loss, muscle mass retention while losing excess weight, and even the prevention of conditions like type 2 diabetes and heart problems.

 It’s a well-known fact that a good diet is important for healthy hair.
 So it makes sense that fasting could affect your hair, too.